Chii1-chips/Chii1-chips/README.md

 ( You may ask questions in my strawpage!
-I'll be sure to answer within' this very github page! )
+I'll be sure to answer within' this very github page!
+HOWEVER!! if i don't respond, either I was a little too uncomfortable with the question asked- or I haven't looked it my strawpage!
+I'll make sure to check in daily, if possible! ^_^ )

 .